Savidya-Nirthana/Travel-Experience-Listing-Platform/readme.md

 ## Architecture & Key Decisions

 - **Tech Stack:** The MERN stack (MongoDB, Express, React, Node.js) was chosen for its unified JavaScript ecosystem, enabling seamless context-switching between frontend and backend code.
-Vite was used for the frontend to leverage its incredibly fast Hot Module Replacement (HMR) and optimized build processes compared to older bundlers.
 - **Authentication:** Security is handled via JSON Web Tokens (JWT) stored in `HttpOnly` cookies.
 Upon successful login, the server issues a JWT and attaches it to an HTTP-only cookie, effectively mitigating Cross-Site Scripting (XSS) attacks since client-side JavaScript cannot access the token.
 A custom authentication middleware (`authMiddleware.js`) intercepts requests to protected routes to verify the token signature and extract the user payload.
 - **Database Storage:** Travel listings are stored in MongoDB as documents within the `experiences` collection using Mongoose ODM to enforce schema validation.
-Currently, a one-to-many relationship is maintained by storing the creator's `email` as a direct string field within the experience document.
 - **Future Improvements:** Enhance overall responsiveness and introduce community features such as user profiles and a commenting system for individual listings.
 Additionally, expand listing customization options to allow users to create more engaging presentations beyond the basic details, and incorporate specific user interaction metrics including view, like, share, and save counts.

 ## Product thinking question